 The vicious browser wars that defined the early part of the 21st century might be over, but there's still a vibrant web browser scene.
 Established names elbow for room amongst young upstarts, and some old names are showing that they're not done quite yet.

-In fact, we found eight browser projects that are under active development for the Mac, and review each of them here.
+There are five browser projects that are under active development for the Mac, and we review each of them here.
 We review and benchmark Safari, Chrome, Opera, Vivaldi and Firefox to find out which is best.

-Some of the old names such as Camino, Flock, Maxthon and Torch are sadly no longer being actively developed.
-They might still work on macOS Sierra but in our modern age running a browser that isn't regularly supplied with security updates is foolish.
+Some old names such as Camino, Flock, Maxthon and Torch are sadly no longer being actively developed.
+They might still work on macOS High Sierra, but in our modern age running a browser that isn't regularly supplied with security updates is foolish.
 Also discontinued is Microsoft's Internet Explorer for Mac, but we're not so sad about that one!

 And because Safari is preinstalled on iPhones and iPads - and must remain the default browser on those devices, unless you jailbreak - it's also one of the world's most widely used browsers.

 In terms of features, there's a handful of unique tools.
 For example, Reading List lets you save web pages for offline viewing (a kind of super-powerful bookmarking) while the Shared Links feature lets you monitor social media updates alongside RSS/Atom feeds from websites in a sidebar.

 We particularly like Safari's implementation of pinned tabs, which lets you store useful sites at the left of the tab listing.
 Safari somehow makes it useful and sensible, removing the irks that plague Google Chrome's implementation.

 Where Safari excels, and where no other browser even comes close to competing, is in its integration with macOS.
 No other browser offers access to the Keychain, for example, providing a centralised way to store and sync passwords across your Apple devices.
 Safari syncs with iCloud Bookmarks and has been optimised for macOS so that it uses the least possible power.